Cycling Spruce Knob

 Miles 4 to 11 are a breeze at a very consistent 4-5%.

 The only Overlook before the finish is at mile 8.7.

 Photo: Observation tower at the summit of Spruce Knob, West Virginia

-Roadway surface and traffic: The road was in good shape in October, 2020 and there is minimal traffic on this bike climb.
-The descent is very fun and you can hit pretty good speed over the last 3 miles towards the finish.
+Roadway Surface and Traffic Report: The road was in good shape in October 2020 and there is minimal traffic on this bike climb.
+The descent is very fun and you can hit pretty good speed over the last three miles towards the finish.